jacquev6/Chrones/README.md

 ## Multiple GPUs

-Machines with more than one GPU are not supported
+Machines with more than one GPU are not supported.
 <!-- @todo Support machines with several GPUs? -->

 # Developing *Chrones* itself